Pence backs Hong Kong protests in China speech, slams NBA and Nike

 But he pulled no punches when addressing some of the political rifts between the two countries.

-Criticizing China's construction of a "surveillance state," and "increasingly provocative" military action, Pence held up Taiwan's Democracy as a better path for Chinese people and took Beijing to task for its handling of pro-democracy protests that have rocked Hong Kong for more than four months.
+Criticising China's construction of a "surveillance state," and "increasingly provocative" military action, Pence held up Taiwan's Democracy as a better path for Chinese people and took Beijing to task for its handling of protests that have rocked Hong Kong for more than four months.

+READ: NBA hit by 'substantial' financial losses due to Hong Kong tweet

 "Hong Kong is a living example of what can happen when China embraces liberty," he said.
 "And yet, for the last few years, Beijing has increased its interventions in Hong Kong and engaged in actions that curtail the rights and liberties that Hong Kong's people were guaranteed through a binding international agreement."